0xpolarzero/storage-collision-formal-verification/README.md

 There are a few things not to do when using arbitrary storage slots:

 - don't use arbitrary storage slots if you don't really need it, or are not comfortable with hash collisions and storage integrity/slot calculation;
-- obviously, if the slot calculation was not exposed here, it _should_ not be deducible from the contract—although this is not an excuse for not ensuring this can't happen;
 - be careful when using a user-provided input as a key for a mapping, as it will be used for the slot calculation, so the user might be able to force a preimage—or just don't do it at all;
+- obviously, if the slot calculation was not exposed here, it _should_ not be deducible from the contract—although this is not an excuse for not ensuring this can't happen.

 ## You can't break cryptography with symbolic execution...